leonardoward/space-invaders-pic-proteus/README.md

 # space-invaders-pic-proteus
-PG-7232 Embedded Systems - Project Sprint 2
+PG-7233 C for Embedded Systems - Project

 Space Invaders adaptation for a PIC microcontroller and tested on Proteus